FACTBOX-Airlines suspend flights due to coronavirus outbreak

 * Air Canada to allow travellers to rebook flights to parts of Italy at no charge.
 United Airlines adds South Korea to travel waiver list but is not cancelling flights. * Bahrain civil aviation authority suspends all its flights from Dubai and Sharjah airports for 48 hours.

+* British Airways said it would cancel some flights to and from Milan and Seoul as a result of reduced demand due to coronavirus. * El Al Israel Airlines said it would suspend flights to Italy, including Milan and Rome from Feb.
+28 to March 14, and to Bangkok from March 2-27.
+It will also delay launching a new route to Tokyo from March until April 4.

-* Kazakhstan plans to suspend flights to and from Iran from March 1 because of the spread of coronavirus in the Gulf nation.
-It will also reduce the number of flights to and from South Korea, another country with a large number of coronavirus cases * Kuwait's civil aviation authority halts all its flights to and from South Korea, Thailand, and Italy.
+* Kazakhstan plans to suspend flights to Iran from March 1 and reduce the number of South Korea flights * Kuwait's civil aviation authority halts all its flights to and from South Korea, Thailand, and Italy.
 Kuwait had earlier suspended all its flights to and from Iraq.

 * Mongolia's National Emergency Commission said on Feb.
 24 it had halted all flights from South Korea and would block entry through its borders until March 2.
 Mongolia had previously suspended all entries from China. * Oman's civil aviation authority halted all flights between the sultanate and Iran.